facebook/create-react-app/README.md

 - [Creating an App](#creating-an-app) – How to create a new app.
 - [User Guide](https://facebook.github.io/create-react-app/) – How to develop apps bootstrapped with Create React App.

-Create React App works on macOS, Windows, and Linux.<br>
+Create React App works on macOS, Windows, and Linux.<br/>
-If something doesn’t work, please [file an issue](https://github.com/facebook/create-react-app/issues/new).<br>
+If something doesn’t work, please [file an issue](https://github.com/facebook/create-react-app/issues/new).<br/>
 If you have questions or need help, please ask in our [Spectrum](https://spectrum.chat/create-react-app) community.

 ## Quick Overview